munhitsu/CRAttributes/README.md

 ### lorem impsum walking
 avg 0.288 - with faults
-avg 0.168 - after introducing prefetching
+avg 0.165 - after introducing prefetching
+avg 0.047 - after replacing recursion with a loop (1st run is 0.078)